zubairwazir/zubairwazir/README.md

 ⚡ Fun fact:
 - 👯 I’m looking to collaborate on projects that are using Python, Flask, FastAPI, Data Science and AWS Cloud Services.
 - 🌱 I am always looking to work with like-minded individuals and contribute to innovative projects.
-- :pencil2: I regularly write professional articles on LinkedIn and GitHub gists to share my expertise on Python, Data Science.
+- :pencil2: I regularly write Professional Articles on LinkedIn and Gists on Github to share my expertise on Python & Data Science.

 If you are interested in collaborating on a project or have any questions, please feel free to contact me.